Leaning Tower Of Pisa

 Climbing the Leaning Tower of Pisa typically takes around 30 minutes.
 The ascent involves 251 steps to the top, and visitors can enjoy the view from each of the levels along the way.

 The best time to visit the Leaning Tower of Pisa is early in the morning or later in the afternoon, especially during peak tourist seasons.
 These times tend to be less crowded, providing a more relaxed experience.
 Visiting at sunrise or sunset also offers beautiful lighting for photographs.
 To make sure you can visit during the ideal time, it's a good idea to book your tickets in advance.
-This way, you can secure the time slot that best fits your schedule and avoid long queues.
+Online bookings provide priority access, which ensures quicker entry during busy periods and helps you make the most of your visit.

 The Leaning Tower of Pisa is open daily from 9:00 AM to 6:00 PM in winter and from 9:00 AM to 8:00 PM in summer, with entry allowed up to 30 minutes before closing.
 From June 17th to August 31st, the opening hours are extended until 10:00 PM.
 Early closing is observed on June 16th and August 9th.

 Yes, of course.
 Remember: there isn't a ticket just for the Leaning Tower.
 Instead, you can choose from packages, like Tower + Cathedral or Tower + Cathedral + Baptistery.
+Additional ticket combinations are available for visiting other landmarks such as the Camposanto Monumentale or the Museo delle Sinopie.
 By booking online, you can select a reserved entrance to the Tower or a guided tour of the Cathedral, which helps skip lines during peak times.
 This way, you’ll uncover the secrets of all the attractions in Piazza dei Miracoli while enjoying a seamless visit.

 How to get to the Leaning Tower of Pisa